 - Dinner – $42 Mon – Thur 5 – 10pm

 - Weekend Dinner – $49 Fri – Sun 3 – 10pm (9pm Sun)

 - Bottomless Booze – $17 Beer and Wine, Champagne, Bloody Mary’s and Mimosas for Brunch

-If you are looking for a boozy brunch that doesn’t quite bust the back as much as the Sterling, then The Wicked Spoon is a
+If you are looking for a boozy brunch that doesn’t quite bust the bank as much as the Sterling, then The Wicked Spoon is a

 The Secret was to replace the large, heated trays of slop with individually served mini dishes.
-This enabled the Buffet to served restaurant-quality dishes rather than just a mish-mash of dished pilled onto a plate.
+This enabled the Buffet to serve restaurant-quality dishes rather than just a mish-mash of dishes pilled onto a plate.
 This changed everything and became the model used in the other buffets.

 Today Wicked Spoon still provides the same incredible individual dishes along with some of the more usual fare.
 Quality is a little off what it once was and this seems to be a recurring theme across Vegas.
 But this is still one of the absolute best.
 For Dinner, we head elsewhere but for an amazing boozy brunch, this is still our favorite choice for quality variety and value.

 We hear a lot of “not what it used to be!” reviews, but we feel most of these are rose-tinted glasses or cases of over expectations, it’s still a phenominal buffet and really keenly priced considering the competition!